Dehydrated & Dehydration

 - Not producing tears

-- Markedly sunken fontanelles, which is the soft spot on the top of the head in an infant
+- Quite noticeable sunken soft spot on an infants top of head

-- Lethargic or comatose (resulting from severe dehydration)
+- Lethargic or comatose condition (resulting from severe dehydration)

 In addition to the symptoms of actual dehydration, you may also have vomiting, diarrhea, or the feeling that you "can't keep anything down," all of which could be causing the dehydration.